Aks-Dmv/TroGAN/README.md

 # outputs to data/horse_cnt/
 ```

-**NOTE:** downloading LSUN takes a very long time (70GB).
+**NOTE 2:** downloading LSUN takes a very long time (70GB).
 We only need 200 for training CUT and 20K for training TroGAN.
 We provide a subset of LSUN [here](https://drive.google.com/drive/folders/1ShjmisBbIlUAVSskOl5i0k-6A8n_o-Tq?usp=sharing).

 Now that you have both **user-sketches** and **contours**, we can begin training CUT from scratch.
 Note you will have to move these datasets into the `cut` submodule according to **Step 4 (Option 2)**.